-While it may have seemed that way in the beginning, it’s for anything you want, really.
+While it may have seemed that way initially, it’s for anything you want.
 Share photos of your kids, pets, flowers, whatever you want.
-Instagram has worked to make a more immersive experience within the app, with direct messaging, shoppable images, stories, and more.
+Instagram has worked to make a more immersive experience within the app with direct messaging, shoppable images, stories, and more.
 If you can photograph it, you can make it work for Instagram.

-With direct messaging, you can reach out directly to users you want to connect with.
+You can reach out directly to users you want to connect with with direct messaging.
 This can help you address customer service issues, find potential influencers to work with to promote your brand, and more.

-With shoppable images, users in the United States can show and browse products from posts in feed, on profile, and in explore.
+With shoppable images, users in the United States can show and browse products from posts in the feed, on a profile, and in Explore.
 The feature is still relatively new, so if you notice your business account doesn’t have it yet, don’t panic.
 It’s been rolling out gradually, expanding to thousands of businesses.
-Businesses will have the option to create and tag a post directly from the Instagram iOS app.
-(There’s no word on the Android app right now, but it’s a fairly safe bet to believe that it will become an option in the future.)
+Businesses can create and tag a post directly from the Instagram iOS app.
+(There’s no word on the Android app right now, but it’s a safe bet to believe it will become an option.)

-Instagram Stories came about as a way to replicate (read: compete with) Snapchat’s similar feature.
-It’s a temporary feed that disappears after 24 hours, making it a great way to market flash sales or to show your products in action.
+Instagram Stories emerged to replicate (read: compete with) Snapchat’s similar feature.
+It’s a temporary feed that disappears after 24 hours, making it a great way to market flash sales or show your products in action.
 And perhaps by no real surprise, the feature has also made its way to Facebook Messenger.
-It’s also a great way to show a day in the life of your business, using both still photos and videos.
-You can turn your blog content into smaller articles and use Instagram Stories to put together a series of short how to articles on nearly any topic.
+It’s also a great way to show a day in your business’s life, using still photos and videos.
+You can turn your blog content into smaller articles and use Instagram Stories to assemble a series of short how-to articles on nearly any topic.
 If you also use Facebook Live, you could use Instagram stories to tease a live broadcast later in the day.
-Or, if you’ve got a major company milestone, use Stories to celebrate it.
-Right now, you can only post Stories from the app, but the feature will soon be added to the web platform.
+Or, if you’ve got a significant company milestone, use Stories to celebrate it.
+You can only post Stories from the app now, but the feature will soon be added to the web platform.

-Marketing products is easier on Instagram than marketing services, simply because you have tangible products you can stage and photograph for content.
+Marketing products are more accessible on Instagram than marketing services; you can stage and photograph for content just because you have tangible products.
 However, just because you’re not marketing products doesn’t mean you should ignore Instagram.
-You can use it to drive traffic to your website, increase brand awareness, attract top talent, increase you customer satisfaction, and find and build relationships with influencers.
+You can use it to drive traffic to your website, increase brand awareness, attract top talent, increase customer satisfaction, and find and build relationships with influencers.

 Think about what goals you are trying to achieve, and look at how using Instagram can help you get there.
-You should come up with a list of SMART goals as you’re developing your Instagram strategy, so you can build campaigns with them in mind.
+It would be best if you came up with a list of SMART goals as you’re developing your Instagram strategy so that you can build campaigns with them in mind.

-The way you use Instagram will vary slightly if your goal is to build brand awareness or grow your following.
-If you’re aiming to get more sales, or drive more traffic to your website, then using a PPC campaign or working with influencers may be the best way to reach those goals.
+How you use Instagram will vary slightly if your goal is to build brand awareness or grow your following.
+If you aim to get more sales or drive more traffic to your website, then using a PPC campaign or working with influencers may be the best way to reach those goals.

-Instagram has a built-in search function, based on hashtags, location, and names of people/brands/companies.
-If someone types in your company name or the hashtags you use most often, you want to be in control of what shows up, just like you would in any other search engine like Google or Bing.
-Social media and SEO are interconnected, but there are some mixed thoughts on whether or not social media engagement affects your ranks in the search results.
-Google has officially said it doesn’t use social media for ranking, but social engagement often leads to more linking opportunities, and increased traffic to your website, which are used as ranking factors.
+Instagram has a built-in search function based on hashtags, locations, and names of people/brands/companies.
+If someone types in your company name or the hashtags you use most often, you want to control what shows up, just like in any other search engine like Google or Bing.
+Social media and SEO are interconnected, but there are mixed thoughts on whether or not social media engagement affects your ranks in the search results.
+Google has officially said it doesn’t use social media for ranking.
+Still, social engagement often leads to more linking opportunities and increased traffic to your website, which is used as a ranking factor.

 Native search within the Instagram interface allows people to search and find you.
-Those search results are based on a number of factors, including who you follow, who you’re connected, and what photos and videos you like.
+Those search results are based on many factors, including who you follow, who you’re connected to, and what photos and videos you like.

-If you want to make sure you’re using the most popular relevant hashtags to help people discover your content, you can use tools like Websta, Hashtagify, and RiteTag to make sure you are on the right track.
+If you want to make sure you’re using the most popular relevant hashtags to help people discover your content, you can use tools like Website, Hashtagify, and RiteTag to ensure you are on the right track.
 These analysis tools can help you narrow down the list of options to ensure you’re using the ones that will generate the most traffic on your photos.

-If you’re interested in learning more about how to use Instagram as part of your social media strategy, you won’t want to miss the rest of our series.
+If you want to learn more about using Instagram as part of your social media strategy, you won’t want to miss the rest of our series.
 We’re dedicated to helping your business succeed online – it’s our job!
-Contact us to learn more about how we can help you and get in touch today!
-Or book a meeting directly with our CEO Garry Grant just click the following link to Schedule a call with Garry.
+Contact us to learn more about how we can help you, and get in touch today!
+Or book a meeting directly with our CEO, Garry Grant.
+Click the following link to Schedule a call with Garry.